 What to do if you have trouble

 If you have a problem viewing any material on this site, please contact the SJSU iSchool Webmaster.

 If your problem is a broken link, a link that goes to the wrong page, or other technical problems, please tell us where it is and what happened.

 If you have questions about our accessibility policy, please contact the SJSU iSchool Webmaster.

 Accessibility of Canvas Courses

 Our courses are 100% online and accessible. iSchool faculty Dr. Sue Alman coordinates the captioning services for any live/synchronous class sessions.
 Dr. Alman checks with each deaf/HOH student before the term begins to verify their course enrollment, and then notifies the instructor(s).
 All audio materials have transcripts or are captioned, and any time there is a group project the student schedules live captions with Dr. Alman for the synchronous meeting.
-Also, the student will contact Dr. Alman in advance of any school event (organizational meeting or webcast) held on Blackboard Collaborate that needs to be closed captioned.
+Also, the student will contact Dr. Alman in advance of any school event (organizational meeting or webcast) held on Zoom that needs to be closed captioned.
 Deaf /HOH prospective students and current students should feel free to contact Dr. Alman with any questions and when enrolling in their first iSchool course, so that arrangements can be made.

 For more information on course accessibility, please visit the website of SJSU's Accessible Education Center, which works with regular session and special session iSchool students seeking accommodations.